patrikbego/react-prerendering/README.md

 This is a React/Next example of "server side pre-rendering".

-Project is based on starter template for [Learn Next.js](https://nextjs.org/learn), with addition of server api (node js project located in ./demo-node-server) call.
+Project is based on starter template for [Learn Next.js](https://nextjs.org/learn), with addition of server api call (node js project located in ./demo-node-server).

-To run it execute in command line: `npm run dev`
+To run the node server, execute in command line: `node demo-node-server/post-api.js`

-That will start the web server on [http://localhost:3000](http://localhost:3000)
+To run the project, execute in command line: `npm run dev` That will start the web server on [http://localhost:3000](http://localhost:3000)

 ####Next js project structure: